This Is Where Your Partner Is Most Likely To Cheat On You

-Cheating, in all its forms, can be an extremely complex and personal issue for any couple.
+Cheating, in all its various forms, can be an extremely complex and personal issue for any couple.
 But that doesn't mean there aren't general trends we can identify about infidelity.
-And a new survey, conducted by the aptly named, married-dating site IllicitEncounters, has found some consistencies around where cheating is most likely to happen.
+And a new survey, conducted by the highly specific, but aptly named, UK-based, married-dating site IllicitEncounters, has found some consistencies around where cheating is most likely to happen.

 In a poll of 1,000 of its users, IllicitEncounters found that one in three people have gone to the gym to meet a potential cheating partner.
 Social events for work were the next most popular setting, with 26% of respondents saying that they have met someone with whom they cheated at such functions.
 The survey noted that affairs that begin at office parties tend to have "greater longevity," while cheating relationships that start at the gym are usually on the shorter side.